Skip to Content

 Overview

 The Connect Modal is the entry-point experience for any wallet connection inside RitoSwap.
 It centralizes connector discovery, WalletConnect QR flows, mobile deep-linking, and error recovery behind a single surface that can be summoned from anywhere—navigation, widgets, automation, or programmatic workflows.
-The 2024 refactor broke the legacy monolith into composable layers so that trigger components, modal chrome, state management, and visual states can evolve independently without re-implementing wallet logic.
+The system is composed of discrete layers for triggers, modal chrome, state management, and view rendering so each part can evolve without duplicating connection logic.

 Connect Modal default view showing wallet list and get-wallet link